DartmouthGrangerLab/MatlabCommon/README.md

 ## figurecode
 figure code to make rendering simpler

+## frontend
+code to preprocess specific datatypes (images, video, audio, ...)

 ## geometry
-2D and 3D geometry and trigonometry functions
+geometry and trigonometry functions (mostly for 2D and 3D spaces, but not exclusively)

 ## grid
 grid of points (rectangular, hex, ...)